NCPP/ocgis/doc/install.rst

 Installation
 ============

-If you would like to subscribe to the low-volume, OpenClimateGIS mailing list, please fill out the :ref:`download form <download-form>` linked below.
+If you would like to subscribe to the low-volume, OpenClimateGIS mailing list, please fill out the `OpenClimateGIS Download Form`_.
 Filling out the form also helps us collect useful usage statistics.

 Anaconda Package
 ----------------